SamBailey6194/ultimate_battleships/README.md

 - Code Institutes Battleships example introduced me to random and randint
 - Various stack overflow posts introduced me to sys and time module and how to use them both, there were too many to remember which ones were truly helpful
 - My mentor mentioned to me about colorama module and this video helped me understand it, [Colorama Guide](https://www.youtube.com/watch?v=u51Zjlnui4Y)
+- This post on stack overflow helped me grasp the idea of how to strip ANSI codes from the saved baords, [ANSI Codes Guide](https://superuser.com/questions/380772/removing-ansi-color-codes-from-text-stream/1388860#1388860)